MEG Energy

 MEG Energy's Christina Lake facility.

-MEG Energy is a pure play Canadian oil sands producer engaged in exploration in Northern Alberta.
+MEG Energy is a pure play Canadian oil sands producer engaged in exploration in the Athabasca oil sands.

-All of its oil reserves are more than 1000 ft below the surface, so they depend on steam-assisted gravity drainage and associated technology to produce (heavy bitumen must first be brought to the surface).
+All of its oil reserves are more than 1000 ft below the surface, so the company depends on steam-assisted gravity drainage and associated technology (heavy bitumen must first be brought to the surface).
 The company's main thermal project is Christina Lake.